Ham2Pose: Animating Sign Language Notation into Pose Sequences: Evaluation

 \subsection{Leave One Out}

 To check if our method truly is generic, we perform a ``leave-one-out'' experiment: we train our model with all languages but one and test it on the left-out language.
 Then, we report rank 1, 5, and 10 results for each model in \Cref{tab:dist_by_lang}.
 For comparison, we also show the rank results of the full model per language.
 For the leave-one-out experiment, all `other' samples are taken from the left-out language.
-As seen by the table, although the results are slightly worse when testing on unseen languages, they are still pretty good.
+As demonstrated, the results when testing on unseen languages are only slightly worse than the results of the full model, and in some cases, they are even better.
 The degradation in results might be due to insufficient data or rare glyphs that only appear in one language.